 When we started searching for alternative quotes about nature and the great outdoors, we noticed something that shouldn’t be surprising, as the environmentalist movement John Muir was a part of was very much a boys club — very few of the quotes passed around are from inspiring women.

 We dug deeper and found them.

-In honor of Women’s History Month, here are 13 quotes about nature and the outdoors from inspiring women throughout history.
+Here are 15 quotes about nature and the outdoors from inspiring women throughout history:

 “Education, if it means anything, should not take people away from the land, but instill in them even more respect for it, because educated people are in a position to understand what is being lost.
 The future of the planet concerns all of us, and all of us should do what we can to protect it.
 As I told the foresters, and the women, you don’t need a diploma to plant a tree.” — Wangari Maathai“There is a way that nature speaks, that land speaks.
 Most of the time we are simply not patient enough, quiet enough, to pay attention to the story.” –Linda Hogan Click To Tweet